 For example, did you know that wearing certain floral-spice fragrances can reduce a woman's perceived weight by as much as 7%?
 Or that in the presence of certain citric aromas, men often perceive women around them to be on average 6 years younger than they actually are?

 I am certainly not advocating that anyone should want to be perceived as weighing less or appearing younger.
-However, as a marketer one would have to be missing a sense or two not to realise the value of such cognitive biases, even if they are, as in these cases and as is often the case with olfaction, culture-dependent.
+However, as a marketer one would have to be missing a sense or two not to realize the value of such cognitive biases, even if they are, as in these cases and as is often the case with olfaction, culture-dependent.

 Furthermore, it is possible to deliver scents whereby they communicate directly with the subconscious, without the conscious mind ever being made aware.
 One can even target a scent at the subconscious, whilst simultaneously delivering an altogether different message, still through olfaction, to the conscious mind of the same individual.
 With such tactics, the incredible can be readily achieved and truly immersive experiences generated.

-Although I have focussed somewhat on olfactory marketing here, it is important to realise that the most efficacious approach is a multisensory communication strategy, making use, wherever possible, of each of the five human senses.
-An experiential installation incorporating an element of fragrance and/or flavour coupled with a low-volume ambient soundscape is likely to be more effective than any single one of these elements featured in isolation.
+Although I have focussed somewhat on olfactory marketing here, it is important to realize that the most efficacious approach is a multisensory communication strategy, making use, wherever possible, of each of the five human senses.
+An experiential installation incorporating an element of fragrance and/or flavor coupled with a low-volume ambient soundscape is likely to be more effective than any single one of these elements featured in isolation.

 What I would like to witness is a conscious shift in the culture of experiential marketing that acknowledges the huge untapped resource of MSMA and seeks to adopt its technologies and methodologies, already being used with astounding success in retail for over a decade, to elevate the experiences being offered to people.
 What a great way to move the industry forward into an exciting new phase of its evolution.